A Rather Weak 'Attempt' To Defend

 single DM-fan fails to mention it, so mantra-like has dialectics become.

-However, it's worth noting that as water is
+reminding ourselves that as water is

-heated up, steam increasingly leaves the surface in a non-'nodal' fashion.
+heated up steam increasingly leaves the surface in a non-"nodal" fashion.

+rises.
+There is no sudden 'leap', here.
 So, even here we have a smooth transition from liquid to gas; indeed, if a pan

 of water is kept at 99oC

-many, if not most processes in nature run smoothly, and are non-'nodal'.
+many, if not most processes in nature run smoothly, and are non-"nodal".

 events accelerate dramatically; but even then they do so